-Step 4: Determine your building blocks
+Step 4: Determine your agile product roadmap plan's building blocks

 Next up: establish your major themes, and the features that fall under each of them.
 Then break it down into epics and user stories.
 From there develop high-confidence estimates on your features, epics and stories, and identify any dependencies that could hold you back.